Copywriting · 8 min read

 • "The one Mailchimp setting nobody turns off"

-Numbers in subject lines outperform vague superlatives by 17% in our dataset.
-Specificity signals credibility.
+Numbers outperform vague superlatives by 17% in our dataset.
+Odd numbers outperform even numbers.

 • "We saved $13,800 switching from Mailchimp (the receipts)"